 Pictures of a completely destroyed plumber’s truck are almost assuredly acetylene related.

 Pictured above is the result of an acetylene explosion in a tradie's van.

 However, the media just reports “gas bottle explosion” without specifying the gas.

-The result is that many people falsely assume it was an LPG tank explosion.
+The result is that many people falsely assume it was a Propane-LPG tank explosion.

-While unquestionably spectacular, fortunately BLEVEs are quite rare.
+While unquestionably spectacular, fortunately BLEVEs and LPG explosions are quite rare.

 Storage vessels are designed with a number of safety devices including pressure relief valves, deluge systems that shower water on the vessel to keep it cool and burying the vessels underground.

-So, the danger of being affected by a BLEVE are way less than being struck by lightning.
+So, the danger of being affected by a BLEVE (Propane-LPG tank explosion) are way less than being struck by lightning.